 “Crime?
 They weren’t criminals!”
 Oliver nearly shouted, suddenly angry.
 “They were Christians!”

 “Keep your voice down,” Francis repeated, this time stern.
 “Tell that to the man who burned your house down.
 Tell that to the government who ordered your parents murdered.”

 He was right, Oliver realized.
 What had happened to his parents was unfair and unjust but shouting about it would only put Margaery in danger.
 This had been a risk all along.
 He had heard whispers of it happening to other people.
 Names he’d never heard of from places he’d never seen.
 But he’d never imagined it would happen to his own family.
 He’d never imagined he and Margaery would be orphans.

 “We need to move,” Francis said suddenly.
 “By nightfall, these woods will be searched.”

 It took them awhile to rouse Margaery.
 Oliver did not quite remember putting her down; she must have tumbled to the ground when he’d tried to hit Francis.
 Fortunately, it did not seem as though the fall had hurt her.
 She had curled up in the dirt and weeds while they’d talked.
 Eventually, Oliver took her into his arms again, her tears soaking his shirt.

 And so they ran.
 They ran through the trees and bushes as fast as their legs could carry them.
 Oliver didn’t know where they were going.
 Francis led the way and he seemed to have a destination in mind.
 All Oliver could think about was that for once in his life, he knew what it was to hate.
 He didn’t know who was responsible for his parents’ deaths but he knew he wanted them to know his pain.
 He would not rest until he had seen the end of this terrible persecution.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, N. B. GalwayWrite a Review